YakupPayan4578/solutions_repo/docs/1 Physics/1 Mechanics/Problem_1.md

 ### **3.1 Uneven Terrain**

 If the landing height differs from the launch height, the range equation must be modified.
-The general equation for projectile motion with different initial ($ y_0 $) and final heights ($ y_f $) is:
+The general equation for projectile motion with different initial ($y_0$) and final heights ($y_f$) is:

 $$
 y_f = y_0 + v_0 \sin(\theta) t - \frac{1}{2} g t^2
 $$

-Solving for $ t $ and substituting into the range equation allows for trajectory adjustments on slopes.
+Solving for $t$ and substituting into the range equation allows for trajectory adjustments on slopes.

 ---
 ### **3.2 Air Resistance**

 In real-world motion, air resistance applies a force opposite to the velocity, modifying both range and trajectory.
-The equation of motion considering drag force $ F_d = -kv $ leads to a more complex system:
+The equation of motion considering drag force $F_d = -kv$ leads to a more complex system:

 $$
 m \frac{d v}{d t} = -mg - kv
 $$

-where $ k $ is the drag coefficient.
+where $k$ is the drag coefficient.
 As a result:
-- The range is reduced ($ R < R_{ideal} $).
+- The range is reduced ($R < R_{ideal}$).
 - The trajectory is no longer perfectly parabolic.

 ---
 ### **3.3 Gravity Variations**

-On different planets, gravity $ g $ changes, affecting the range:
+On different planets, gravity $g$ changes, affecting the range:

 $$
 R = \frac{v_0^2 \sin(2\theta)}{g}
 $$

-For example, on the Moon ($ g \approx 1.63 \, \text{m/s}^2 $), the range increases significantly compared to Earth.
+For example, on the Moon ($g \approx 1.63 \, \text{m/s}^2$), the range increases significantly compared to Earth.

 ### **Conclusion**